China capital to roll out tough anti-smoking laws

 The names of people and companies who violate the rules more than three times will be posted on a government website for a month, state radio said.

-Anti-tobacco advocates said they were more confident in the government's will to enforce the bans after a series of tougher measures in recent months, including a bigger tobacco tax.
-"We couldn’t say this is the strongest law in the world," said Angela Pratt, of the World Health Organization's Tobacco Free Initiative.
+"We couldn't say this is the strongest law in the world," said Angela Pratt, of the World Health Organization's Tobacco Free Initiative.
 "But it's certainly up there with the strongest, in that there are no exemptions, no exceptions and no loopholes on the indoor smoking ban requirement."

-(Additional reporting by Joseph Campbell and Sui-Lee Wee; Editing by Nick Macfie)
+(Editing by Nick Macfie)